WriterArtistCoder/vomiting-emojis/README.md

 # Vomiting Emojis
 🤮 [This XKCD](https://xkcd.com/1813) inspired me to make a server dedicated to 🤮 emojis.
 Here, I keep the custom emojis for my server, including vomiting 🤖s and 🤬s!
+Some emojis may be removed from the server, but will stay here on Github.
 ## Example
 ![🤮 Vomiting emoji on Twitter](https://raw.githubusercontent.com/twitter/twemoji/master/assets/72x72/1f92e.png)